-In addition to using the standard tcpdump(8) filter rules, OpenBSD's tcpdump filter language has been extended for reading pflogd output:
+In addition to using the standard tcpdump(8) filter rules, the tcpdump filter language has been extended for reading pflogd output:

-- ip address family is IPv4.

-- ip6 address family is IPv6.

-- on int packet passed through the interface int.

-- ifname int same as on int.

-- rulenum num the filter rule that the packet matched was rule number num.
+- ip address family is IPv4. - ip6 address family is IPv6. - on int packet passed through the interface int. - ifname int same as on int. - ruleset name the ruleset/anchor that the packet was matched in. - rulenum num the filter rule that the packet matched was rule number num.

 - action act the action taken on the packet.
-Possible actions are pass and block.

-- reason res the reason that action was taken.
-Possible reasons are match, bad-offset, fragment, short, normalize, and memory.

-- inbound packet was inbound.

-- outbound packet was outbound.
+Possible actions are pass and block. - reason res the reason that action was taken.
+Possible reasons are match, bad-offset, fragment, short, normalize, memory, bad-timestamp, congestion, ip-option, proto-cksum, state-mismatch, state-insert, state-limit, src-limit, and synproxy. - inbound packet was inbound. - outbound packet was outbound.